ryanflannery/oxbar/README.md

    * stats: add tracker for hw.sensors
    * stats: add a weather component...i like weather
    * gui: support vertical rendering (a sidebar!)
+   * when using compton, need '--shadow-exclude 'name = "oxbar"' to disable shadow - how can i automate that?